t3ng214/aws-alexa-workshop-ask/README.md

 ![](img/workshop/get-loan-product.png)

-29. Click ‘Save Intent’
-Now we’ll add a final intent to allow users to get more information on the loan products that we have.
+29.	**Click ‘Save Intent’**。 Now we’ll add a final intent to allow users to get more information on the loan products that we have.
 30. Click the blue “+” sign next to “Intents” on the left hand side of the page, then click “Create new intent”.
 31. Set the name of the intent to “GetLoanProducts” then click ‘Add’
 32. For sample utterences (the things we expect our users to type/say to our bot to trigger a specific intent/action), add the following two phrases.
 Make sure not to include punctuation (such as comma’s or question marks).
-•	“What is the rate on the {LoanType} loan”
+*	“What is the rate on the {LoanType} loan”
-•	“More loan info”
+*	“More loan info”
 The “More loan info” utterance will be used as a follow-up after a user has asked for information on their outstanding loan balance.
-33. Add a slot (this allows us to get the loan type that the user wants to query) with the following values
+33.	**Add a slot** (this allows us to get the loan type that the user wants to query) with the following values
-•	Name: LoanType
+*	Name: LoanType
-•	Slot Type: LoanType (select from the drop-down list)
+*	Slot Type: LoanType (select from the drop-down list)
-•	Prompt: Which loan type?
+*	Prompt: Which loan type?
 34. Click the blue “+” button to the right of the Slots information to add this slot to the intent
 35. Click ‘Save Intent’
 36. Click Build, and click Build again when prompted for confirmation.
 Our bot is almost ready … all it needs now is a smart backend.

 ###	2 Use Lex Import Function to Create a Lex Bot without Manually
-Creating Intents
+###	Creating Intents
-If you do this, you can skip Section 1 Create the Lex Bot Manually.
+You don't need to do this section if you have already finished Step 1.
+The only difference is manually or automatically.

 1. Click on Action.
 ![](img/workshop/lex-action.png)